 Set the clock for 60 seconds and give clients 2-3 compound exercises to complete 6-10 repetitions of.
 Let them rest until the next minute strikes indicating they start again, and you’ve got an Every Minute On the Minute (EMOM) routine.

 The recovery period in this protocol depends on how long it takes to get through the routine.
 The more times they complete it, the less rest time they’ll likely have between minutes.

 Unlike traditional interval or even HIIT training, As Many Rounds As Possible (AMRAP) is a protocol that doesn’t have any prescribed work and/or recovery time.
 A timer is set, and clients are given a set number of exercises and reps to do of each exercise.
 Their goal is complete as many rounds of the set exercises as they can in the set time.

 Rest is really only introduced when the timer buzzes.

 A similar take on the AMRAP idea, give clients a time limit and a set of compound exercises.
 Usually, I make the number of repetitions high, like 50, and encourage them to break work into smaller batches in any order they wish.

 Active recovery comes in while transitioning between movements.

 Add on routines can also be treated like AMRAP: set the time and number of movements.
 The number of the movement is also the number of repetitions to complete.
 The client always starts back at number 1.
 For example, the client starts with 1 rep of exercise 1.
 Then, 1 rep of exercise 1 and 2 reps of exercise 2.
 Then, 1 rep of 1, 2 reps of 2, and 3 reps of exercise 3.

-As you can see there are many ways to apply HIIT to a fitness training program.
+As you can see there are many ways to apply variations for HIIT to a fitness training program.
 Enjoy experimenting with the many options.
-You and your clients will never get bored.
+You nor your clients will never get bored.